Poshini/Poshini/README.md

 <!--
 **Poshini/Poshini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

   🌱 Let's talk about Data analytics and Applications.
-  👯 I’m looking to collaborate on Full stack development and security projects.
   💬 Ask me why aliens exist and how to be friends with them.
   📫 You can find me amidst the stars on cloud nine...
   😄 Pluviophile🌧️